John Fuller of Newton

 1. Ancestral Fullers

-1. History Books show up to 12 Fuller families immigrating to New England before 1650
+1. History Books of Newton show up to 12 Fuller families immigrating to New England before 1650

-2. Some information about John Fuller of Newton
+2. John Fuller of Newton – We do not have documented evidence:

-3. Ancestral Line – a possible link to James Fuller of Lavenham
+3. Ancestral Line – Most likely line is through James Fuller of Lavenham

 1. John of Ipswich – 1635